felipegodias/TormentaEngine/README.md

 </div>

 ## Requirements
-All third party libraries all installed via <a href="https://github.com/microsoft/vcpkg">vcpkg</a>.
+All third party libraries will be installed automatically via <a href="https://github.com/microsoft/vcpkg">vcpkg</a>.

 ### Windows
 * MSVC 19 or Clang 10